Alfresco/docs-alfresco/desktop-sync/latest/using/sharing-files.md

 title: Sharing Files
 ---

+{% capture windows %}

 ## Sharing files on Windows

 You can easily share a file from the Explorer menu actions.
 Clicking the **Share** action generates a URL that you can send by email.
 People with access to the URL can view the file.

-Make sure that you've [configured file sharing]({% link desktop-sync/latest/admin/config.md %}#sharing-files) before continuing.
+Make sure that you've [configured file sharing]({% link desktop-sync/latest/config/index.md %}#sharing-files) before continuing.

 1. In your **Alfresco** synced folder find the file you want to share.